These 10 teas can reduce bloating in the long term and also help with water retention and other symptoms of an unhappy gut.

 Bloating won’t go away on its own.

-In many cases, it actually gets worse with age.
-You need to start dealing with it immediately to get the long-term benefits.
+In many cases, it gets worse with age.
+Therefore, it would be best if you started dealing with it immediately to get the long-term benefits.
 If your bloating is minor and rare, you could tackle it before it becomes a real problem.
 If it already affects you regularly, then getting started today could change your life.

-If you are unsure about where to start, then now is the perfect time to trail the Black Leaves teas.
+If you are unsure about where to start, then now is the perfect time to try the Black Leaves teas.

-As our teas are made of natural ingredients and formulated to maximize effectiveness, you can be sure that you'll never have to deal with an uncomfortable, swollen stomach again!
+As our teas are made of natural ingredients and formulated to maximise effectiveness, you can be sure that you'll never have to deal with an uncomfortable, swollen stomach again!

-Have you had a difficult experience with bloating in the past?
+Have you had a challenging experience with bloating in the past?
 Do you have any recipes which have helped?